+LONDON -- Iceland plc, Deeside, England, has raised the stakes in organic foods by announcing plans to switch some of its private-label lines to totally organic at prices that are the same as conventional items.
 The program will start with Iceland's private-label frozen vegetables when it switches all of them to organic produce by October.
 The move will cost $12 million in the first year, which Iceland hopes to recoup from increased sales.
 A spokesman said the price gap between organic and ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account